Every year, millions of people die needlessly from preventable medical errors.

 Support & Guidance

-When your child dies, you become part of a group.
+When you are the victim of medical harm, you become part of a group.
 A group that nobody wants to be a part of.
 But a group none the less.
 For us, it was only when we started to find our place in that group that we really started to heal.
 There are many amazing organizations who can provide that space for you and if you feel the need for support, we urge you to reach out and connect.
 Talking helps, it really does.
 There are many extraordinary groups of people who have helped us in our journey.
 Here are some of them.

 The Patient Safety Movement Foundation (PSMF) is a commitments-based global non-profit that has a bold goal to achieve ZERO preventable deaths in hospitals.
 PSMF works with partners in more than 50 countries worldwide.
 The organization is based in Irvine, California.